-open spaces, and wetlands / marshes that define its rural character and create strong boundaries.
+The Town is surrounded by largely agricultural, open spaces, and wetlands / marshes that define its rural character and create strong boundaries.
 The Town developed both economically and geographically around Little River and the proximity to the Delaware Bay.
 Wetland regions within Town surround the river and dominate almost the entire eastern portion of Town.
-A discussion on protecting natural resources is provided in Section 2.2 Land Use Plan.
+A larger discussion on protecting natural resources (wetlands, marshes, riparian corridor) is provided in Section 2.2 Land Use Plan.